 In Romans 8:18-22, we are reminded that the creation is also under the curse of man.
 The natural order of man’s will, born into sin, is destructive behavior.
 Everything under man at the time of the fall is subject to the same, and that includes the natural world turned loose as man so insisted when we rejected God’s will.

 It is true that entropy (increasing disorder) is a law of physics.
-Man cannot control creation, though man refused the One who does, and natural laws are in order, which causes man much disorder.
+Man cannot control creation since the Fall, because man refused the One who does control creation, and therefore, natural laws are in order, which causes man much disorder.
 In other words, sometimes a storm is just a storm.

 We who are believers live in earnest expectation for the day of redemption (Romans 8:23-25).
 We also remember that we, like Abraham, are strangers and pilgrims for a time waiting for that final home in glory (Hebrews 11:13-16).